 Morocco’s mystique can be found in medinas that brim with color, soaring mountains that give way to endless desert, and stunning Moorish architecture.
 Discover the enchanting cities of Marrakech and Fez, venture into rose-colored kasbahs, and visit little-known mountain villages.
 Listen to the strains of Berber music around a campfire in the Sahara, and stay at the historic Palais Jamai in Fez.

 Depart on an overnight flight to Casablanca.
-After time to relax the following morning, meet your group for lunch before visiting the extraordinary Hassan II Mosque, whose 689-foot minaret is the world's tallest.
+After time to relax the following morning, meet the group for lunch before visiting the extraordinary Hassan II Mosque, which bosts the world's tallest at 689 feet.
 This afternoon, stroll through the city’s Habous district and the mechouar, the ceremonial meeting place outside the Royal Palace.
-Tonight, gather for a festive welcome dinner overlooking the sea.
+Tonight, gather for a festive welcome dinner.

 Sofitel Casablanca Tour Blanche (L,D)